Can You Buy an Investment Property with a 10% or 20% Deposit?

 In addition to lending flexibility, new builds may also offer tax advantages compared with existing rental properties, which is another reason they remain popular with property investors.

-There are other benefits to buying a new build.
+New builds may also offer practical benefits for some investors.
 Combined with the lending and tax incentives, these factors can make it a good choice for many investors.
 New builds mean little to no maintenance costs.
-Another upside, is that most builds come with a 10 year guarantee (which should always be confirmed for the individual property).
+Another upside, is that some new builds may come with a builder’s guarantee or warranty, but this should always be checked for the individual property.
 New developments are also often located in areas with modern infrastructure and urban planning, which can make them attractive to tenants and help reduce vacancy risk.

-Second tier lenders often lend on mortgages with just 20% deposit.
-They charge higher interest rates than the banks, this enables them to take more risks with who they lend to.
 For this reason, they can be a great option in certain circumstances for the right opportunity.
 Talk to us to fully understand the lending criteria, risks, and long-term considerations before making this decision.
-You may also want to explore different investment mortgage options and loan structuring tips to make the most of your deposit and servicing potential.

 Angela is an accredited Financial Adviser, licensed under FSP742251 and has been in the Financial Industry since 2006.
 Our 5-star Google reviews reflect the excellent customer experience we promise — making your home loan journey positive, stress-free, and rewarding.
 At Platinum Mortgages, our clients are the reason we exist — so you can be confident every step is guided by genuine care and expertise.